aarminoe/procom-piecework/README.md

 -clean up page
--be able to check all jobs from a tech from a pay period (in an admin account) -remove inputs from sold sections for now. not important right away -make date input a calendar for ease of use
--add error messages/success messages to activation and trim (rough already completed) -wipe all inputs on submit in activation and trim(rough already completed) -separate login signup page from the rest of the app
+-be able to check all jobs from a tech from a pay period (in an admin account) -remove inputs from sold sections for now. not important right away -add error messages/success messages to activation and trim (rough already completed) -wipe all inputs on submit in activation and trim(rough already completed) -separate login signup page from the rest of the app